• Home

 • Blood pressure check

-• Additional blood tests (if necessary)
+• Additional blood tests (only if necessary)

-• ECG (if necessary)
+• ECG (only if necessary)

-• A comprehensive diagnostic report with tailored recommendations
+• A comprehensive diagnostic report with tailored recommendations that considers biological, social, environmental and psychological factors.

 • Signposting/referral